 After being overdubbed with electric guitar, bass, and drums to give it a rock edge, "The Sounds of Silence" became Simon & Garfunkel's first number one hit.
 From there, Simon & Garfunkel would go to record some of America's most beloved folk-rock songs including "Homeward Bound," "The Boxer," "Mrs. Robinson," and perhaps their most famous song "Bridge Over Troubled Water."

 By 1969, Simon & Garfunkel's success began to tear the friends apart.
 Garfunkel wanted to pursue a career in acting alongside his music career, but his filming schedule hindered and ultimately delayed the duo's progress on a new album.
 When the pair was finally able to carve out time to work on the album, tensions in the studio ran high and Simon and Garfunkel could not even agree on the twelfth song to feature on the album.
 As a result, Bridge Over Troubled Water was released in January of 1970 with only eleven songs and later in the year, to very little surprise, Simon & Garfunkel announced their split.

 Following the breakup of Simon & Garfunkel, Paul Simon didn't waste any time and immediately jumped into writing and recording solo material.
 Two years after the split he released his first solo album, Paul Simon, which peaked at No. 4 on the American Top 40 and was well received, with critics applauding his use of styles and confessional lyrics.
-Simon's next two albums, There Goes Rhymn' Simon and Still Crazy After All These Years, continued to be widely successful with Still Crazy After All These Years, earning the singer-songwriter a Grammy Award in 1976 for both Album of the Year and Best Male Pop Vocal.
+Simon's next two albums, There Goes Rhymin' Simon and Still Crazy After All These Years, continued to be widely successful with Still Crazy After All These Years, earning the singer-songwriter a Grammy Award in 1976 for both Album of the Year and Best Male Pop Vocal.
 At this point, Paul Simon tickets were highly sought after.